 - Stay in full-time education, at a school sixth form or college

-- Learn whilst you work, in programmes such as apprenticeships.
+- Learn whilst you work, in programmes such as apprenticeships and training.

 - Volunteer for more than 20 hours a week in combination with accredited learning.